Offering skilled defense against sex crimes

 If you or a loved one has been charged with a sex crime, it is wise to act quickly and contact a skilled criminal defense attorney.
 Unfortunately, the accused must endure the legal process, as well as the social stigma attached to an offense of this nature.
 Our Michigan sex crimes lawyers will aggressively defend your freedom and fight to ensure your privacy and your rights are protected.

-Many law firms will shy away from individuals charged with sex crimes as being too controversial.
+Many law firms shy away from individuals charged with sex crimes as being too controversial.
 At Barberi Law, we believe that every individual deserves experienced representation.
-As former prosecutors, we will fight by your side from start to finish while answering your questions as promptly and honestly as possible.
+As a former prosecutor, Mr. Barberi will fight by your side from start to finish while answering your questions as promptly and honestly as possible.
 Client questions can include:

 - What if I was falsely accused of a sex crime?